 FDMLL Conduct

 The purpose of this section is to communicate the expectation of this league in regard to conduct related to Little League Baseball Activities.
 The rules of good conduct include good sportsmanship, fair play, and obeying other rules as indicated by this section or the actual rules of Little League Baseball.
 This section applies to any member, or non-member who is on the premises or those premises used by FDMLL.
 These rules are to be enforced year-round.
 This section expressly establishes the exact penalties for specific levels of conduct deemed unacceptable by the governing body of FDMLL and Little League Baseball.
 Any conduct covered in this section will fall into the category of unsportsmanlike conduct.
+All board members have the authority to enforce all rules at any time on FDMLL premises or any premises used by FDMLL.

 Fort Des Moines Little League has a zero-tolerance policy for unsportsmanlike conduct on part of the coaches, players and spectators.
 All reported incidents regarding unsportsmanlike conduct will be reviewed by the Executive Board and League Commissioner associated with the reported incident.
 All parties involved will be contacted by a member(s) of the executive board to gather more details on the incident.
 They will then review the incident and decide whether the event falls into one of the three disciplinary levels below: